Sehrentos/nodejs-game-server/README.md

 - Interact with other players and NPCs (Non-Playable Characters)
 - Customize characters, entities and maps with your own (or kids) drawing skills :)

+**Please note: some of the demo assets are not included in the project!**

 Login view:

 ![Login](./docs/login_01.jpg)